logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/zephyr-integration/configuring-integration-with-zephyr/setting-up-the-connection-with-zephyr/mapping-a-testarchitect-project-to-a-zephyr-project/_index.md

 2. In the **Source** field, specify the ID of the Zephyr project to map to.

-    **Important:** You can only map a given TestArchitect project to a single Zephyr project at a time.
+{{<important>}} You can only map a given TestArchitect project to a single Zephyr project at a time.

     ![](/images/TA_Help/Images/Zephyr_mapping_projects_6.1.png)